Involuta/Blazarang/README.md

 No name: ninja
-Terrible at using realm items, but expert hand-to-hand fighter Can use realm items that are simply an extension of his body Makes himself inconspicuous and moves frequently to lose your attention and sneak into attack range Cannot speak, write, or sign, but comprehension and instruction following is fine.
-Essentially has expressive aphasia Left handed; does most fast kicks with his right leg and strong kicks with his left Mvmt options (fwd = dir from no name to target):
+Terrible at using realm items, but expert hand-to-hand fighter Can use realm items that are simply an extension of his body Fights like Bruce Lee/Jon Jones since he has long thin limbs Makes himself inconspicuous and moves frequently to lose your attention and sneak into attack range Cannot speak, write, or sign (except for basic expressions/gestures like yes, no, and maybe), but comprehension and instruction following is fine.
+Essentially has expressive aphasia
+When he tries to speak, it sounds like quiet white noise.
+Greg and Pilot tried to decode it to no avail Left handed; does most fast kicks with his right leg and strong kicks with his left Mvmt options (fwd = dir from no name to target):
 Follow: walks forward with one side of his body facing the target like a fighter